DTS-STN/CDP-Lessons-Learned/SAEB Architecture Design.md

 The initial development phase involved building an end-to-end data pipeline that ingests data into SAEB cloud, performs a transformation and pushes the transformed data to power BI dashboard for data visualization.

-The exercise aimed to use OAS dataset however, due to delayed access to the On-Prem Oracle Data Lake (Sandbox), an unclassified data was used that was already present in the blob storage.
+The exercise made use of an unclassified dataset that was already present in the blob storage.
 To do this we explored two options: one using Data Factory and Databricks and another using Azure Synapse.

 ## Goals